Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 Two Jacks are Better Than One

-If you’re installing with a partner, you’ll have the luxury of being able to use two cabinet jacks instead of one.
+If you’re installing with a partner, you’ll have the luxury of using two cabinet jacks instead of one.

-And, by doing so, you’ll gain the advantage of stability as you start to install shims and screw the cabinets to each other.
+And by doing so, you’ll gain the advantage of stability as you install shims and screw the cabinets to each other.

 Using a Jack by Yourself

-With most upper cabinets maxing out at 48″ you’ll be able to lift the cabinet in place by yourself.
+With most upper cabinets maxing at 48″, you can lift the cabinet yourself.

-And that’s when a free-standing jack, like the UpperHand, is useful to allow you to lift and rest the cabinet in place.
+And that’s when a free-standing jack, like the UpperHand, is helpful to allow you to lift and rest the cabinet in place.
 Then once the cabinet is set:

 • Use the adjustment lever to set the height of the cabinet